yugabyte/ybm-cli/README.md

   ```

 * Using a configuration file called `.ybm-cli.yaml` under your `$HOME` directory.
-  You can use the command `ybm configure` to help to setup the file
+  You can use the command `ybm auth` to help to setup the file

 * Using environment variables (all need to start with `YBM_`)
   ```sh